Updated: Dec 6, 2022

 You will have enough grounds to file a wrongful termination claim citing constructive discharge (in violation of public policy and/or the FEHA) if you have ever been subjected to harassment or prejudice because you are disabled.

 In court, you must prove that the defendant (or multiple defendants) subjected you to an intolerable working environment.
 So intolerable that any rational person put in your position would have had no choice but to resign, either.
-You have to prove that the employer (or those involved) deliberately instigated or purposely allowed those conditions and that you resigned as a result of those conditions in order to prove constructive dismissal.
+You have to prove that the employer (or those involved) deliberately instigated or allowed those conditions and that you resigned due to those conditions to prove constructive dismissal.

 The workplace climate must be exceedingly egregious at the end of your employment for conditions to be considered "unacceptable" at the time of your resignation.
 For example, if you were subjected to slurs or physical harassment by several coworkers or your supervisor because of your disabilities, and your employer did nothing about it, these working conditions might be grounds for a constructive dismissal claim.

-Before deciding to resign, first consult with a labor attorney to make sure that the situation has come to the point that legal action is required.
-In order to make a constructive dismissal or unfair termination claim, the employer must be mindful of the consequences of these clauses.
+Before deciding to resign, consult with a California Employment Attorney to ensure that the situation has come to the point that legal action is required.
+To make a constructive dismissal or unfair termination claim, the employer must be mindful of the consequences of these clauses.

 Possible payable damages can be: